Isaac Gómez Exposes the Horrors of Gentrification

 Marisa (Jordan Maria Don) and Lev (Troy Rockett) make a believable Latina and Black couple, but we soon get a taste of the delectable secrets they both struggle to hide.

 Slowly, we learn that Marisa, a Mexican American artist, and her boyfriend Lev are facing—or avoiding—serious problems.
-They both have unexplored issues about race and their past they are trying hard to avoid.
+They both have unexplored issues about race and their past they are trying hard to ignore.

 The supposedly loving couple soon are prodding each other’s weaknesses.
 Marisa accuses him of being constantly distracted by text messages and ignoring her, while Lev is forgetful and passive.